 If you have no idea, I recommend those I often use myself:

-- 21 days – roughly corresponds to 1 calendar month
+- 21 trading days = 1 calendar month

 Occasionally I might also look at 10-day historical volatility if something interesting is happening in the market, but I wouldn't go lower than that.

 So let's use 21 days for our example.
 We will calculate each standard deviation using the last 21 returns in column C. The first row where we can do this is row 23, where we will use the 21 returns in cells C3 to C23.
 The standard deviation formula in cell D23 will be:

 If you are using Excel 2007 or older, the formula will be: